 So, what is an ethical sportswear brand?

-An ethical sportswear brand is one that prioritizes the well-being of its workers, the environment, and the communities it serves.
+An ethical sportswear brand prioritizes the well-being of its workers, the environment, and the communities it serves.
 This means paying living wages and ensuring decent working and living conditions for the people making the brand.
 It also means using recycled and innovative fabrics and promoting transparency in its supply chain.
 Finally, it means advocating for clean energy, recycling and upcycling, as well as advocating against the use of harmful chemicals.

 Conclusion

 It takes a lot of guts to start an ethical sportswear brand.
-It means being ready to struggle as an entrepreneur at no cost to the environment and the people that are turning your idea into reality.
+It means being ready to struggle as an entrepreneur at no cost to the environment and the people who are turning your idea into reality.
 We hope you still want to do it after reading about all the expensive processes, and logistical nightmares of overseeing an intricate supply chain.

 If you’re still up for it, drop us a few lines and let’s see how we can help you achieve your goals.